 When confronting her family it doesn’t go well for everyone.
 The family of the abuser who doesn’t have the bad experience has only good things to remember him by.
 And the girl remembers it too, she loves her perpetrator.
 She questions if it’s even right to take the case to trial.
 She worries if he will make it in jail, he cries that he will not.
 What does she do?
 Shall she suffer in silence and save the unity of the family, or shall she break free with all that follows?

 Those who do us most harm are not necessarily someone who is plotting evil against us.
 We sympathize with the wrong-doer.
 It could be that the person who is manipulating are doing it unconsciously.
 That the one committing the act doesn’t understand the consequences of what they are doing, that it’s just learned behavior.
 That they don’t understand that what they do is wrong.
 Perhaps they have scars of their own and are just trying to cope and are hurting others in the process.
 The one who sins towards others sometimes do it to protect someone else, to protect themselves or they have some kind of good reason to do it.

 It’s not uncommon for people to say that psychopaths are the most outgoing and charming people you will meet.
 But to anyone they dislike, they are a complete nightmare who destroys their lives.
-If the psychopath only destroys one life while doing good to a 100, should he be confronted and punished for his actions?
+If the psychopath only destroys one life while doing good to 100 people, should he be confronted and punished for his actions?
 Most people find it easier to blame the victim and let the perpetrator go free for the sake of the 100.

 Man’s solution to all of these problems is to accept sin.
 We accept sin in the churches, in the families, in friendship, and in workplaces.
 For those who have done or are doing harm is people like you and me.
 They cry just like us, they might even ask for forgiveness before doing it all over again, they laugh at the same jokes, they like the same TV shows.
 They are relatable.
 Some even attractive.
 We sympathize.